Tailwind animation-How to create Tailwind CSS Animation

 This has made many companies and websites adopt this technology on their website and applications.

-When you click a button or open a website, and there are movements on the site, you look at an amination.
+When you click a button or open a website, and there are movements on the site, you are looking at an amination.

 In the present day, anything from a cartoon to Japanese anime is considered animation.
 With simple CSS and JavaScript, you can create amazing animations.